definitivtemil/bth_softwareDesign/Assignments/User_stories_and_use_cases/ListOfUserStories.md

 #### User stories:
 ```
 player login:
-As a player, I want the ability to access my own account so I can access my own previous progress.
+As a player, I want the ability to log on to my account so I can access my previously saved progress,
-So that I won't have to start over again every time I play.
+so that I won't have to start over again every time I play.
 Conditions of satisfaction:
- -
+ - Players credentials are accepted
+ - Saved games of the player is displayed
 ```
 ```
 player logout:
 As a player, I want the ability to log out of my account so nobody else can play on it or tamper with my progress without my permission.
 Conditions of satisfaction:
- -
+ - Player is logged out and back to log in screen
 ```
 ```
 save game: